132nd-vWing/TRM-Brief/README.md

 ### Force QNH
 Any C2 agency (including FAC(A) and SCAR-C can establish a force QNH within his area of responsibility.
 This in-order to avoid unneccessary QNH changes.
 When operating on force QNH, the C2 agency need to make sure all assets are briefed on the QNH in use prior to entering the area.

+### Air-to-Air specifics
+Missile script is activated, so A-A flights can engage with missiles and it will give information about missile launches. *DO NOT USE GUNS*.
+Guns should only be simulated.

+So, as the missile script is active, it's okay to call fox1,2,3 and actually launch the missile.
+When hit, you will get a message displayed that you were hit.
+With that in mind, when you do get hit by a missile, call ` This is Metal/Rage XX (number), DEAD, OFF SOUTH ` and return to your initial point for another run.

+For simulating guns: When the engaging fighter is certain that he can score a gun kill, he calls ` Metal/Rage GUNS GUNS GUNS`  on his AWACS freq.
+The AWACS controllers are in contact with each other and will call ` Rage/Metal Knock it off, gunkill`  at which point the "killed" fighter will return to his initial point for another run.
+Make sure to state your callsign when calling guns, the controllers can see which aircraft in under attack and will call that aircraft, or, if needed, the flight for the ` Knock it off`  call.

+Please be aware that the controllers can call ` Knock it off`  at any time should they feel the need.
+The word "Gunkill" is added to make sure you understand you were shot down.

+Flights that are hit by a simulated missile impact (see in game notification), will establish at FL100 or F200, and maintain a steady speed of 200kts, 300kts or 400kts to show that the flight is out of action.
+AWACS controller on each side will give a call when flight can respawn and get back into action.

+### RESTRICTIONS
+Air-to-Air: AT NO TIME should guns be used.
+Only missiles are allowed (Missiles will be destroyed by the missile script, but guns will kill the other asset).

 ## Aerial Refueling
 Tanker instructions